immjs/informathemusic/README.md

 - I speak fluent English, French and Chinese.
 I wish to learn japanese sooner or later!
 - I'm lazy :P I don't have amazing grades either but I do try to excell at programming!
 I wish to become a SWE or FE/BE/FS developer.
 - It's "Pain au chocolat" my french friends!
-- I don't have an amazing PC [Intel core i2, GT 710, 1tb SATA ssd, Dell Optiplex 780, 16 go ram]
+- I don't have an amazing PC [Intel core i2, GT 710, 1tb SATA ssd, Dell Optiplex 780, 16 go ramk, ADSL connectivity with ~4mbps]
-- I had debian before but I didn't do much linux specific things and I needed apps that were only available on windows, so I made a compromise and installes windows.
+- I had debian before but I didn't do much linux specific things and I needed apps that were only available on windows, so I made a compromise and installed Windows 10.
 Sorry, fellow developpers!
 ## For any requests...
 Please contact me on my socials!
 I'm mainly active on: